kazurayam/BrowserMobProxyInKatalonStudio/README.md

 I wrote the `Test Cases/process_har_with_JMESPath`, which worked just the same as `Test Cases/process_har_with_jsonpath`.

-## Process HAR using JSON Streaming API
+## Process HAR using Jackson Streaming API

 How large the sample.har is?